 Image by Sumita Roy Dutta via Wikipedia

-Going on a village tour in India is a rustic affair, and each of these villages is so unique and different, that you will have a great time chronicling your travels.
+Going on a village tour in India is a rustic affair, and each of these villages is so unique and different.
+You will have a great time chronicling your travels.
 These villages form the true essence of India.
+The villages are worth visiting and showcases the actual beauty of our country.